JasonAntal/ProblemSetSubmission/README.md

 STA380 Problem Set, part 2
 The .rmd or .ipynb scripts I used to answer to each respective problem are below their problems' names.
 I've also knitted a .pdf file compiling answers from the first 8 problems into one document.

--Probability practice
+# Probability practice

--Wrangling the Billboard Top 100
+# Wrangling the Billboard Top 100

--Visual story telling part 1: green buildings
+# Visual story telling part 1: green buildings

--Visual story telling part 2: Capital Metro data
+# Visual story telling part 2: Capital Metro data

--Clustering and dimensionality reduction
+# Clustering and dimensionality reduction

--Market segmentation
+# Market segmentation

--The Reuters corpus
+# The Reuters corpus

--Association rule mining
+# Association rule mining

--Image classification with neural networks
+# Image classification with neural networks

 All problems excluding image classification, compiled into one document: